MarkLundager/Java-Code-Style-Improver/README.md

 - extendj/*: Header files from the FMI2 standard, licensed under a Modified BSD License, https://extendj.org/
 - The whole project structure and a substantial amount of skeletoncode: Idriss Riouak
 - Magpiebridge integration: https://github.com/MagpieBridge/MagpieBridge
+- The IFRC, IFRT and EIFB style issues introduced by Andrew Luxton-Reilly and Gerard Rowe in their paper "Understanding semantic style by analysing student code" DOI: 10.1145/3160489.3160500